-Air-Gap Faucet Installation (Optional)
+AirGap Faucet Installation (Optional)

 There are 3 colored tubings on your Air-Gap faucet.
 At the end of each 1/4" tubing there is a "Quick Connect" fitting.
-The Quick Connect fittings is used to connect the Pure and Waste water line from the RO unit to the Air-Gap Faucet.
+The Quick Connect fittings is used to connect the Pure and Drain water tubing from the RO unit to the Air Gap Faucet.

-To connect the lines, simply insert each line into the fitting port tightly.
+To connect the tubings, simply insert each tubing into the fitting port tightly.